Mohammed Shahabuddin: Political

+Legal career

-In 1982, Shahabuddin joined as a Munsef (Assistant Judge) of the Judicial cadre in the Bangladesh Civil Service (BCS).
+Mohammed Shahabuddin worked as a journalist for Daily Banglar Bani from 1980–1982.
+In 1982, Shahabuddin joined as a Munsef (Civil Judge) of the Judicial cadre in the Bangladesh Civil Service (BCS).
 He was finally promoted to the post of District and Sessions Judge, the highest position of the Bangladesh Judicial Service.
 He was elected to serve as General Secretary of the Bangladesh Judicial Service Association in 1995 and 1996.
+Following the 2001 general election, he chaired the judicial inquiry commission investigating crimes—including murder, rape, and looting—allegedly committed by leaders and activists of the BNP-Jamaat alliance.

+In 2011, he was appointed as a commissioner of Anti-Corruption Commission from 2011, which he served until 2016.

 Shahabuddin was appointed by the Ministry of Law, Justice and Parliamentary Affairs to serve as a coordinator in the trial to prosecute the assassins of Sheikh Mujibur Rahman.
 He served as Election Commissioner in the 2022 National Council of Bangladesh Awami League.

-In February 2023, Shahabuddin resigned from the board of directors of Islami Bank Bangladesh Limited after being elected president of Bangladesh, a position he held since 2017.
+In 2017, Shahabuddin was appointed an independent director of Islami Bank Bangladesh Limited.
+In February 2023, Shahabuddin resigned from the board of directors of Islami Bank Bangladesh Limited after being elected president of Bangladesh.